BaeSuyoung/CharMoral/README.md

 'plot_synopsis_len': 1492,
 'plot_synopsis_cvt': 1492,
 'segment_token_len': 155,
+'segment_char': 'Ryan',
 'segment': 'Annette and [Clark] travel to the United States Naval Academy to ambush [Ryan] as he's leaving work.
 [Ryan] notices [Clark] idling nearby.
 [Clark] casually walks away, but [Ryan] clearly unnerved, then gets even more nervous as he hears a car engine starting.
 His suspicions are well warranted as he continues walking down the street, he looks in the reflection of a parked van's rearview door and sees that [Clark], and the stolen car driven by Annette, are following him.
 [Ryan] pretends not to see them until he's walking past a parked panel truck, at which point he ducks behind the truck.
 [Clark] draws a silenced pistol and prepares to corner [Ryan], but [Ryan] attacks him first.
 [Clark] quickly gets the upper hand and throws [Ryan] to the curb.
 He grabs his pistol and is about to shoot [Ryan] when he's shot dead himself by a US Marine sentry.
-Annette quickly drives away in her Jeep.', 'segment_char': 'Ryan',
+Annette quickly drives away in her Jeep.', 'action': '[mask] attacks him first.',
-'SICA': 4.3724417e-06,
+'situation': 'Annette and Clark travel to the United States Naval Academy to ambush [mask] as he's leaving work, creating a tense environment where [mask] feels threatened.', 'intention': '[mask] intends to defend himself against Clark's impending attack by taking the initiative to attack first.', 'consequence': 'As a result of [mask]'s attack, Clark is momentarily distracted, which ultimately leads to his death at the hands of a US Marine sentry.', 'SICA': 4.3724417e-06,
+'label': 0,
 'split': 'train'}
 ```

+- **mid**: The unique movie ID sequentially ordered starting from 0.
+- **sid**: The segment ID for each story is assigned after event-centric story segmentation.
+The sids are sequentially ordered starting from 0.
+- **movie_id**: The unique movie ID originally assigned by IMDB.
+- **genre**: The genre information for each narrative is stored as a list.
+- **rating**: Each story in the dataset has a rating from IMDB, with values ranging between 0 and 10.
+- **plot_synopsis_len**: The length of entire story corresponding to the *mid*.
+- **plot_synopsis_cvt**: The length of entire story corresponding to the *mid* after applying preprocessing.
+- **segment_token_len**: The length of each segment corresponding to the *sid*.
+- **segment_char**: The name of the character who is the subject of the extracted action in the segment.
+The character name corresponds to the *[mask]* position in the column sentences of action, situation, intention, and consequence.
+- **segment**: The segment content corresponding to the *sid*.
+- **action**: Action sentence extracted from the segment.
+- **situation**: Situation sentence regarding the action.
+- **intention**: Intention sentence regarding the action.
+- **consequence**: Consequence sentence regarding the action.
+- **label**: The action morality label predicted by MAD. `0` if the action is immoral; otherwise, `1`.
+- **split**: The information of dataset split, train, valid, or test.

 ---

 ## Step0: Dataset Download